Apollo: Indian war

 When Zeus suggested that Dionysus defeat the Indians in order to earn a place among the gods, Dionysus declared war against the Indians and travelled to India along with his army of Bacchantes and satyrs.
 Among the warriors was Aristaeus, Apollo's son.
 Apollo armed his son with his own hands and gave him a bow and arrows and fitted a strong shield to his arm.
 After Zeus urged Apollo to join the war, he went to the battlefield.
 Seeing several of his nymphs and Aristaeus drowning in a river, he took them to safety and healed them.
 He taught Aristaeus more useful healing arts and sent him back to help the army of Dionysus.

 Theban war

 During the war between the sons of Oedipus, Apollo favored Amphiaraus, a seer and one of the leaders in the war.
-Though saddened that the seer was fated to be doomed in the war, Apollo made Amphiaraus' last hours glorious by "lighting his shield and his helm with starry gleam".
-When Hypseus tried to kill the hero by a spear, Apollo directed the spear towards the charioteer of Amphiaraus instead.
-Then Apollo himself replaced the charioteer and took the reins in his hands.
-He deflected many spears and arrows away them.
+Though saddened that the seer was fated to be doomed in the war, Apollo made Amphiaraus's last hours glorious by "lighting his shield and his helm with starry gleam".
+When Hypseus tried to kill the hero with a spear, Apollo directed the spear towards the charioteer of Amphiaraus instead.
+Apollo then replaced the charioteer and took the reins in his hands.
+He deflected many spears and arrows away from them.
 He also killed many of the enemy warriors like Melaneus, Antiphus, Aetion, Polites and Lampus.
-At last when the moment of departure came, Apollo expressed his grief with tears in his eyes and bid farewell to Amphiaraus, who was soon engulfed by the Earth.
+At last, when the moment of departure came, Apollo expressed his grief with tears in his eyes and bid farewell to Amphiaraus, who was soon engulfed by the Earth.